Processing a payment

 gid) of the payment

-pendingExpiresAtcorresponds to the date time at which the pending payment will expire.
+pendingExpiresAtcorresponds to the date and time when the pending payment expires and must be within three days of calling the

 reasoncorresponds to the reason why the payment is pending.
 Can be one of